Top 10 Disney Dining Plan Table Service Credit Values

 The entries on this list are calculated by taking the highest entree, dessert, and beverage and adding them together (tax and tip are not included).
 We did this as opposed to taking the median or mean since, if you’re truly concerned with saving as much money as possible, you’re going to be ordering more expensive menu items.

 As a general principle, there are a few guidelines about what you should and should not eat to maximize your table service credits on the Disney Dining Plan.
-Three easy rules of thumb are that character dining, steaks, and seafood will work out in your favor.
+Three easy rules of thumb are that character dining experiences, steaks, and seafood are the best uses of the 2026 Disney Dining Plan.
 At the other end of the spectrum, vegetarian or plant-based dishes are a poor use of credits.

 You should also avoid Signature Restaurants if you want the best value.
 This means you’ll want to skip Citricos, Narcoossee’s, Tiffins, Brown Derby, Be Our Guest Restaurant, and every other 2-credit Signature Restaurant.
 This includes Cinderella’s Royal Table, the flagship princess meal at Magic Kingdom.

-Sadly, it also means skipping Akershus Royal Banquet Hall at EPCOT and Story Book Dining at Artist Point with Snow White.
+Sadly, it also means skipping Akershus Royal Banquet Hall at EPCOT (at lunch and dinner) and Story Book Dining at Artist Point with Snow White.
 Previously, both of these restaurants were in our top 5 on this list–and you still might find them on other, outdated resources.
-Unfortunately, these have been elevated to 2-credit status for the 2024 Disney Dining Plan and are no longer a great–or even good–value as a result.
+Unfortunately, these have been elevated to 2-credit status and are no longer a great–or even good–values on the 2026 Disney Dining Plan as a result.

 10. Toledo – Tapas, Steak & Seafood – Is there any surprise that a restaurant with both steak and seafood–the two most expensive types of entrees on any Walt Disney World restaurant menus–makes this list?
 If anything, the big surprise should be that Toledo doesn’t rank higher.